The “Why” Behind the High: Teen Drug Experimentation

 Peer pressure- when teenagers begin to think “everyone else is doing it,” so we should too.
 At a party, after prom, with friends or significant others—these are all common situations in which we feel like we need to join in to fit in.

 Kokua Recovery can help

 Kokua Recovery is a substance abuse and addiction treatment center for young people ages 13-17.
 The program focuses on creating a positive change in the lives of students.
 Various types of therapy and activities are taught and used to replace the needs of addiction.
 Students leave Kokua Recovery feeling empowered and in control of their lives and how to live healthily.
-We can help your family today!
+Give us a call at (877) 302-5022 and speak to one of our admissions experts about how we can help your family today.